Toy Story 2: Box office

 Toy Story 2 was as successful as the first Toy Story film commercially.
-It became 1999's highest-grossing animated film, earning $245.9million in the United States and Canada and $511.3million worldwide – beating both Pixar's previous releases by a significant margin.
+It became 1999's highest-grossing animated film, earning $245.9 million in the United States and Canada and $511.3 million worldwide—beating both Pixar's previous releases by a significant margin.
 It became the third-highest-grossing animated film of all time (behind The Lion King and Aladdin).

 Toy Story 2 opened over the Thanksgiving Day weekend at No. 1 ahead of The World Is Not Enough, End of Days and Sleepy Hollow, collecting a three-day tally of $57.4 million from 3,236 theaters, averaging $17,734 per theater over three days, as well as making $80.1 million since its Wednesday launch and staying at the top for the next two weekends.
 At the time of the film's release, it had the third-highest opening weekend of all time, behind The Lost World: Jurassic Park and Star Wars: Episode I – The Phantom Menace.
-It also broke the studio record for having the best single-day gross, surpassing The Waterboy.
-When the film opened, Toy Story 2 earned $9.5 million during its first day, breaking Back to the Future Part IIs record to have the highest Thanksgiving opening day.
-On its third day of release, the film made $22.6 million, becoming the highest Friday gross at that time, beating The Lost World: Jurassic Park.
-For two years, it would hold this record until May 2001 when The Mummy Returns opened with $23.4 million.
-The film also had the largest opening weekend for an animated film before being surpassed by Monsters, Inc. that year.
-Moreover, Toy Story 2 was ranked as the third-highest five-day Wednesday gross of any film, trailing only behind The Phantom Menace and Independence Day.
+It achieved the largest opening weekend for an animated film, a record held until Monsters, Inc. surpassed it in 2001.
+The film earned $9.5 million during its first day, breaking Back to the Future Part IIs record to have the highest Thanksgiving opening day.
+On its third day of release, it made $22.6 million, surpassing The Waterboy to have Disney's best single-day gross.
+This also made it the highest Friday gross at that time, beating The Lost World: Jurassic Park.
+For two years, the film would hold that record until May 2001 when The Mummy Returns opened with $23.4 million.
+Moreover, Toy Story 2 was ranked as the third-highest five-day Wednesday opening gross of any film, trailing only behind The Phantom Menace and Independence Day.
 The film even had the highest five-day Thanksgiving opening weekend, beating out A Bug's Life.
 In 2013, The Hunger Games: Catching Fire and Frozen both surpassed Toy Story 2 to have the largest Thanksgiving weekend debut.
 For its second weekend, the film had earned $27.7 million, making it the fourth-highest December weekend gross, after Scream 2s opening weekend gross and Titanics opening weekend and second weekend grosses respectively.
-By New Year's Day, it had made more than $200million in the U.S. alone, and it eventually became 1999's third highest-grossing film after The Phantom Menace and The Sixth Sense, while also far surpassing the original.
-Box Office Mojo estimates that the film sold over 47.8million tickets in the United States and Canada.
+By New Year's Day, it had made more than $200 million in the U.S. alone, and it eventually became 1999's third highest-grossing film after The Phantom Menace and The Sixth Sense, while also far surpassing the original.
+Box Office Mojo estimates that the film sold over 47.8 million tickets in the United States and Canada.